-We analyze the impact of funding costs and margin requirements on prices of index options traded on the CBOE.
-We propose a model that gives upper and lower bounds for option prices in the absence of arbitrage in an incomplete market with differential borrowing and lending rates.
-We show that funding costs and margin requirements cause a substantial increase in option prices, which translates into skew and smile patterns for implied volatility curves even under constant volatilities.
-Empirical tests show that the slopes our model generates have signi cant statistical power in explaining the slopes observed in the market.
+We analyze the impact of funding costs and margin requirements on index options traded on the CBOE.
+Assuming differential borrowing and lending rates, we derive no-arbitrage bounds for European options.
+We show that funding costs and the CBOE’s margin requirements lead to a price increase, which translates into skew and smile patterns for implied volatility curves even under constant volatilities.
+Empirical tests confirm that our model-implied slopes have significant statistical power in explaining the slopes observed in the market.
+Hence, at least in part, funding costs and collateral requirements offer an institutional explanation of the volatility smile phenomenon.

 2003 Finance, 10003 Department of Finance, 2002 Economics and Econometrics, collateral requirements, funding costs, volatility smile, option pricing, 330 Economics, jel: jel:G01, jel: jel:G12, jel: jel:G13